 As hubs of creativity go, they don’t come much bigger than London.
-One of the most diverse cities in the world, our capital is home to old-school glamour (think Harrods, Fortnum and Mason and Buck Palace to name but a few), edgy E17 and hipster havens like Camden and Shoreditch.
+One of the most diverse cities in the world, our capital is home to old-school glamour (think Harrods, Fortnum and Mason and Buckingham Palace to name but a few), Harry Potter, Sherlock Holmes, hipster havens like Camden and Shoreditch and wealthy spots like Westminster, Kensington and Chelsea.

 It’s hip, it’s happening but, as the old adage goes, you get what you pay for and in London that invariably involves ‘top dollar’.